What are BGP Routing Records?

 The ISPs rely on the Internet Routing Registry (IRR) records to further validate the route announcement.
 ARIN, RIPE, and APNIC provide secure methods of verifying owners’ permissions to route a specific IPv4 subnet via route objects and RPKI entries.
 There are also independent third parties such as RADB and other organizations who publish routes, which the upstream ISP’s also often use to further validate the route entries are legitimate, which helps prevent fraud and hijacking.
 For step-by-step instructions to clean objects, please visit our guide to remove old Internet Routing Registry Objects

-In the example below, you will see multiple entries in BGP and third-party IRR’s such as Level 3, NTTCOM, RADB and RIPE-NONATUH.
+In the example above, you will see multiple entries in BGP and third-party IRR’s such as Level 3, NTTCOM, RADB and RIPE-NONATUH.
 The owner of this xx.xx.xx.x/16 is currently announcing subnets in segments of a /18 and multiple /23’s and /24s via 3 different ASN’s which represent different Internet Service Providers.
 The owner of the IPv4 subnet would have to reach out to each of the aforementioned organizations and get the old records removed to eliminate any potential routing issues for a future owner.

 If a new organization was to purchase the /16 IPv4 block or any portions of it, they would have issues announcing portions of the /16 or the entire subnet due to the current BGP announcements as well as the old IRR objects.